KQM-git/TCL/characters/geo/zhongli.md

 {% tab title="Ascension 1" %}
 ### **Resonant Waves**

-When the **Jade Shield** takes DMG it will Fortify:
+When the Jade Shield takes DMG, it will Fortify:\

-* Fortified characters have 5% increased Shield Strength, stacking up to 5 times and lasts until the Jade Shield disappears.
+• Fortified characters have 5% increased Shield Strength.\
+Can stack up to 5 times, and lasts until the Jade Shield disappears.

+**Notes**
 * This Shield Strength increase occurs after damage is calculated.
 * There is no observable ICD on obtaining Shield Strength stacks.
 * Persists upon swap but not upon refresh.
 {% endtab %}